 Bivy Sack: Minimalist emergency shelter in case you unexpectedly need to spend the night out.
 A significant step up from a mylar Emergency Bivy in terms of durability.
 Outdoor Research StarGazer Bivy Sack, Outdoor Research Alpine Bivy.

 Tent: On long day hikes, it can be prudent to bring a tent if there’s a significant chance you’ll have to spend the night out.
-Carrying the rain fly of a double-wall tent may be sufficient by itself because you can wrap yourself up in it together with your insulation like a bivy sack.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
+Carrying the rain fly of a double-wall tent may be sufficient by itself because you can wrap yourself up in it together with your insulation like a bivy sack.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!